Solana vs Ethereum (2026): 6 Key Differences That Actually Impact Ecosystem Growth

 - high-value transactions

-- strong DeFi presence
+- strong DeFi and institutional usage

 Solana

-- high transaction throughput
+- very high transaction volume

 Capital Allocation and Liquidity Dynamics